 Not everyone learns how to cook growing up, which can make for a rough transition to life on your own.
 If you’re looking to expand on your skills in the kitchen, a cooking class at Savoir may be just the ticket.

-Classes range from American comfort foods to pasta-filled date nights and prices for classes vary from $70-$225, depending on the class.
+Classes range from American comfort foods to pasta-filled date nights and prices for classes vary, depending on the class.
 You can view the full class schedule on their website here.

 The Columbus Cultural Arts Center has been in the business of teaching for about four decades years.
 This program, which is offered through the Columbus Recreation and Parks Department, offers courses that vary from ceramics to painting to weaving and everything in between.
 In order to register for classes at the CAC, the first step is creating an account with the Recreation and Parks Department.